finae/py-finae/README.md

 # py-finae

-FIANE is a new way to use/interactive with LLMs.
+Finae is a new programming paradigm (like Python + AI) to make coding easy/flexible for everyone.

-It's a framework thats make you write simple guidances/hints and extract massive structured and verified knowledge from LLMs.
+It's a framework that you write simple guidance to generate scenario UIs and use them to approach to the final a complex app/program iteratively.

+It's also a framework where you can write simple guidances/hints and extract massive structured and verified knowledge from LLMs.
 The extracted data are native Python objects and can be used in any Python programs.
 You can also easily re-use, combine or share your extractions with others to create new ones.

-### More about Finae
+### More thoughts behind Finae

-It's not people loving chatbots with long prompts, it's so far the best way for general public to enjoy the computing powers (so called AI).
+It's not people loving chatbots, long conversations or sophisticated prmopts.
+It's just so far the best/easist intereface for people to enjoy rich computing powers (AI).

-Finae's vision is to create a new language (human-computer interface) in between natural language and Python (more concised than natural language, less rigorous than Python), and experiemnt a new programming paradigm, I call it **keyword-oriented** or **hint-oriented** programming.
+Finae's vision is to create a new human-computer interaction in-between natural language and Python (rigorous than natural language, concised than Python), so called **keyword-oriented** or **hint-oriented** programming styles.

 ### Design Ideas